umang1802/slyntel_task/README.md

 1. clone the repo in your local and check in to root dir
 2. run npm install
-3. to run app in development mode run 'npm run buildDev'
+3. to run app in development mode run 'npm run startdDev'
-4. to run the app in production mode 'npm run buildProd'
+4. to run the app in production mode 'npm run startProd'